emilydowgialo/Spent/README.md

 **Spent** is a practical and versatile budget tracking and money management app, offering users an easy-to-read visualization of their finances and a detailed log of their spending habits.
 With Spent, users can create budgets, set spending goals, and store information about recent purchases.

+## About the Developer

+Spent was created by Emily Dowgialo, a software engineer in San Francisco, CA. Learn more about the developer on [LinkedIn](https://www.linkedin.com/in/emilydowgialo).

 ## Technologies

 **Tech Stack:**